Lindt8/PHITS-Tools/paper.md

 # Statement of need

-`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python, greatly expediting further programatic analysis, comparisons, and visualization in Python and providing some extra analysis tools.
+`PHITS Tools` and `DCHAIN Tools` serve as an interface between the plaintext (and binary) outputs of the PHITS and DCHAIN codes and Python, greatly expediting further programatic analyses, comparisons, and visualization in Python and providing some extra analysis tools.
-The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom closed-source visualization code (generating Encapsulated PostScript files) shipped with and automatically ran by PHITS, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.
+The outputs of the PHITS code are, aside from the special binary "dump" files, plaintext files formatted for processing by a custom visualization code (generating Encapsulated PostScript files) shipped with and automatically ran by PHITS, and those of the DCHAIN code are formatted in a variety of tabular, human-readable structures.
 Historically, programatic extraction and organization of numerical results (and metadata) from both codes often required